tsvx/CheckRepo/README.md

 4. Remove redundant files, if the flag `-r` is given and the repo is OK.

 The update process tries to download `repomd.xml` (always) and each file referenced that is absent or having a wrong size or checksum (if the latter is supposed to verify).
+The downloading supports resume.

 ## Workflow